draneix/evaaa/evaaa_train/README.md

 # EVAAA: Python Interface for Training and Evaluation

-This repository contains a modified version of the [SheepRL](https://github.com/Eclectic-Sheep/sheeprl) training framework, adapted for EVAAA training and evaluation needs.
+This folder contains a modified version of the [SheepRL](https://github.com/Eclectic-Sheep/sheeprl) training framework, adapted for EVAAA training and evaluation needs.
 The codebase maintains the core structure of SheepRL while incorporating custom modifications.

 ## 📄 Table of Contents
 - [EVAAA: Python Interface for Training and Evaluation](#evaaa-python-interface-for-training-and-evaluation)